Fragile state: Political

-Intergovernmental organisations
+Intergovernmental organisations and measures

 Fragile states and post-conflict countries have participated in many intergovernmental groups and associations since the Second World War, including the Group of 77 and regional groups such as ASEAN and the African Union.
 However until recently countries affected by conflict had no dedicated international platform.
 In 2010 the g7+ was founded by a group of post-conflict countries to better represent their interests on the international stage.
 The g7+ is an intergovernmental organisation bringing together countries that have recent experience of conflict.
 The group aims to draw attention to the special challenges faced by fragile states, provides a platform for conflict-affected countries to come together to discuss their shared development challenges, and advocates for better international policies to address the needs of conflict-affected countries.
 The g7+ has created own index for measuring state fragility, identifying five clusters (political legitimacy, justice, security, economic foundation, revenue and services), which are located on a fragility spectrum consisting of five stages.
 Main differences with other indices are constituted by privileged role of individual, state-specific characteristics and self- rather than external assessment.

-It is important to remember, however, that concepts such as a "State Fragility Index" are affirmatively placed in a philosophical tradition that places a strong emphasis on the inherent "goodness" of state formation.
-Therefore, it should be viewed NOT as a strictly value-neutral metric, but simply as an administrative one.
+The Organization for Economic Cooperation and Development (OECD) has based its annual Fragile States Report, as of 2020 named "States of Fragility", on the US Fund for Peace's Fragile States Index, as well as on data from the World Bank (which publishes its own lists of fragile states), since 2005.

+On a monthly basis, International Crisis Group (ICG), a transnational non-governmental organization (NGO), publishes CrisisWatch, a bulletin designed to inform readers about the development of state-based conflict across the globe.
+The reports indicate whether or not situations have improved, deteriorated, or remained unchanged from the previous month, and seek to highlight where there may be risks of new/escalated (or opportunities for resolution of) conflicts in the coming month.